 - Blurred vision

-It’s important to stay within the recommended dosage range to minimize any side effects.
-And as always, consult your doctor or healthcare practitioner before starting any supplement.
+Stay within recommended dosage ranges to minimize side effects.
+Always consult your doctor or healthcare practitioner before beginning any supplement regimen.

 Conclusion: When to Take Ashwagandha